sadikhossain69/aloza.com/README.md

 - Tailwind CSS
 - Icons from [Lucide](https://lucide.dev)
 - Dark mode
-- Tailwind CSS class sorting, merging and linting.
+- Tailwind CSS class sorting, merging and linting. -->

+# This is the Website for Aloza.com